niplav/site/inadequacies.md

 * Courses at university are not 3blue1brown + Q&A + extensive quizzes (or automated tutoring à la DARPA)
 * TSA security theater
 * A lot of terminology in mathematics, for example using "numerator"/"denominator" instead of "upper number"/"lower number" when talking about [fractions](https://en.wikipedia.org/wiki/Fraction) (which would be vastly easier to understand/remember *and* in one case even has fewer syllables)
-* Recycling
 * People wear glasses and usually clean the *lenses*, but I've never heard of anyone who washes the *frame* of their glasses, despite wearing them on their face nearly the entire day.
+	* Other frequently used and rarely cleaned objects: Salt shakers and pepper mills, laptop keyboards, smartphones, (smart)watches.
+One might be tempted to argue that this infrequent cleaning is evidence that we are overly obsessive over cleanliness.
-* Instead of writing Bachelor's theses, students could simply improve or write Wikipedia articles
+* Instead of writing Bachelor's theses, students could simply improve or write Wikipedia articles.
+* Most recycling
+* [Pennies](https://en.wikipedia.org/wiki/Penny_debate_in_the_United_States), 1-cent and 2-cent coins (still present despite [a plurality of citizens in *all eurozone countries* being in favor of abolishing the 1-cent coin](https://europa.eu/eurobarometer/surveys/detail/2291))

 ### Fragile Tableware